Around the Office

 If you have a mouse with a removable tracking ball, use a 50/50 vinegar-water solution to clean it.
 First, remove the ball from underneath the mouse by twisting off the cover over it.
 Use a cloth, dampened with the solution and wrung out, to wipe the ball clean and to remove fingerprints and dirt from the mouse itself.
 Then use a moistened cotton swab to clean out the gunk and debris from inside the ball chamber (let it dry a couple of hours before reinserting the ball).

 You can make the job of cleaning mini-blinds or venetians considerably less torturous by giving them “the white glove treatment.”
-Just put on a white cotton glove — the kind sold for gardening is perfect — and moisten the fingers in a solution made of equal parts white vinegar and hot tap water.
-Now simply slide your fingers across both sides of each slat and prepare to be amazed.
+Just put on a white cotton glove and moisten the fingers in a solution made of equal parts white vinegar and hot tap water.
+Then slide your fingers across both sides of each slat and prepare to be amazed.
 Use a container of clean water to periodically wash off the glove.

 Unclog and deodorize drains